adityauser/Quest-RL/README.md

 The experiment shows how strange Deep Reinforcement Learning is

 ## Elements
+I have used Q-Learning with Prioritized Replay and Duel Q Networks(DDQN) <br>
+**I haven't used the following methods in the algorithm which I have implemented in the miscellaneous section.**<br>
-I have used Q-Learning with Prioritized Replay and Duel Q Networks(DDQN) The agent will run on different hyperparameter setting for gamma and epsilon For each hyperparameter setting, I have run experiment 3 times I will be using OpenAI gym CartPole-v1 environment
+The agent will run on different hyperparameter setting for gamma and epsilon For each hyperparameter setting, I have run experiment 3 times I will be using OpenAI gym CartPole-v1 environment